-\begin{enumerate} \item Only one type of module can be present in any given layer. \item Generator components must and can only be placed in the first layer of \archon{}; you can put multiple Generators or a single Generator in the layer. \item The Critic component must come before a Ranker or a Fuser, otherwise the generated strengths and weaknesses cannot be incorporated into generation ranking or fusion, respectively. \item Ranker, Critic, Verifier, and Unit Test Generator/Evaluator layers can go anywhere in the \archon{} structure (besides the first layer); for each of these components (as well as the Unit Test Generator), it must be the one and only module in its layer. \item Fuser components can also be placed anywhere in the \archon{} structure (besides the first layer); you can put multiple Fusers or a single Fuser in the layer. \item Unit Test Generators and Evaluators are placed in layers next to each other: generator first, then evaluator. \end{enumerate}
+\begin{enumerate} \item {Only one type of component is allowed in any given layer.} \item {Generator components can only be placed in the first layer of \archon{}; you can place one or more Generators.} \item {The Critic must come before a Ranker or a Fuser.
+Otherwise, the generated strengths and weaknesses cannot be incorporated into generation ranking or fusion.} \item {Ranker, Critic, Verifier, and Unit Test Generator/Evaluator layers can go anywhere in \archon{} except the first layer.
+For each of these components, it must be the only module in its layer.} \item {Fuser components can go anywhere in \archon{} except the first layer.
+Multiple Fusers can be used in a layer.} \item {Unit Test Generators and Evaluators are placed in consecutive layers, with the Unit Test Generator always first.} \end{enumerate}

-We provide an overview of the available placements and configurations for each LLM module in Table \ref{tab:rules_of_construction}.